BalistiK-25/s5LanguageTool/README.md

 * A window displays the language selection, with which a user can choose between a set of languages.
 The game is also paused for this purpose, so that the language selection does not interfere with the map's timing.
 * Any functions that are to be multilingual can be offered as multilingual via the tool, either with the already implemented ones or custom made ones.
 * Special characters that exist in many languages are "automatically" converted to UTF-8.
-(See [Including Supported Languages](#including-supported-languages))
+(See [Including Languages](#including-languages))
 * Briefings, Messages and the like need little adaptation to support several languages at the same time.

 ## Including Languages